appleboy/drone-ssh/DOCS.md

       - echo world
 ```

-Example configuration for login with file path of private key:
+Example configuration for login with file path of user private key:

 ```diff
 pipeline: